OatmealDome/dolphin-ios/Readme.md

 This is the repository for the new DolphiniOS codebase.

+## DISCLAIMER
+Majority of the code i've modified was from existing code and doesn't belong to me.
+However, I made some changes/modifications and implemented them for it to work on iOS.

+This is based off ([https://github.com/OatmealDome/dolphin-ios](https://github.com/OatmealDome/dolphin-ios)).

 ## Building

 You will need the following:

-* A Mac capable of running macOS Big Sur 11.3 or later
+* A Mac capable of running macOS Sonoma 14 or later
-* Xcode 13 or later
+* Xcode 15 or later
 * Homebrew (or your favourite package manager)

 First, install the necessary tools using Homebrew: